 Including your items to the agenda

-If you have any items you think should be included in the agenda to be discussed in the “Any Other Business” section then please email them to both: firstname.lastname@example.org and: email@example.com by June 10th.
-The committee reserve the right to decide whether or not items are relevant for an AGM discussion or whether they can be addressed on an individual level, however we will consider and respond to each request we receive.
+If you have any items you think should be included on the agenda under “Any Other Business”, please email them to the Chair at firstname.lastname@example.org, Secretary at email@example.com and Treasurer at firstname.lastname@example.org.
+The committee reserves the right to decide whether or not items are relevant for the AGM or whether they can be addressed on an individual level.
+We will consider and respond to each request we receive.

 The BRITISH LADIES’ CLUB OF LUXEMBOURG.,